 The Brisbane South PHN region is home to a relatively large proportion of people from culturally and linguistically diverse (CALD) backgrounds and is the area of highest refugee settlement within the state.
 Nearly a third (30%) of Queensland’s population of people born overseas live in our region.
 The Brisbane South PHN Multicultural Health Program aims to improve the health outcomes and experiences of people of CALD backgrounds by collaborating with partners to ensure that primary health care is accessible, culturally appropriate and inclusive.
 Our objectives include building capacity in primary care, improving health literacy for CALD communities and sector capacity building and integration.

-This page is for healthcare professionals and service providers.
-This section outlines some of our key initiatives and resources that can support you in providing care to people of CALD and refugee backgrounds.
+This page is for health care professionals and service providers.
+It outlines some of our key initiatives and resources that can support you in providing care to people of CALD backgrounds.

 Refugee Health Connect

 Refugee Health Connect (RHC) is a partnership between Brisbane South PHN, Brisbane North PHN, Mater Health Services, and Metro South Hospital and Health Service aimed to support primary care in working with people of refugee backgrounds.